siddarthram/PetStore/README.md

 Whenever the application loads it is intiliazed by the following data

 ![SQL-Output](https://github.com/siddarthram/PetStore/blob/master/src/main/resources/images/SQL.png)

+#Testing:

 The test cases are present in the test folder and were written using Mockito, MockMvc, MockBean and ObjectMapper

+Test cases have been implemented for the controller and service classes